tombensve/APS/README.md

 * Provides a far more flexible and usable service tracker than the standard one, that allows you to set a timeout and throws an exception on timeout.
 The tracker can also provide a Proxied implementation of the service interface using the tracker to make calls.

+* Provides an authenticationable and pluggable administration web which different administration applications can plug into participating in a common login (SSO).
+APSConfigAdminWeb and APSUserAdminWeb are two such plugin admin applications.

 * Provides a high level configuration service where annotated configuration models are automatically registered and populated using the extender pattern.
    * Advanced structured config models with config values and submodels and lists of values and submodels.
    * Supports multiple configuration environments.